-A folk group performing a song in Colorado showed off the ultimate backup vocalists – a pack of howling wolves.
+A folk group performing a song in Colorado showcased the most unique backup vocals you'll ever hear.

 In a new video, Arkansas group Shawn James and the Shapeshifters step inside a Colorado wolf sanctuary to cover the song "American Hearts," originally by A.A.
 Bondy.

 At the first verse of the forlorn tune, including the phrase, "we were raised by wolves," the canine crooners join in with their own mournful cries, nearly drowning out the band.